An introduction to the tax system for the self employed

 The self-employed are subject to a two-tier system of national insurance contributions (NICs).
 Class 2 NICs are at a flat rate of £2.85 per week, if earnings exceed £6,025 per annum.

 Payments for self-employed Class 2 NICs are due on 31 January following the end of the tax year.

-However, Class 2 NICs are due to be abolished from April 2018 and Class 4 NICs will be changed to give the payer rights to pensions and benefits.
+In a change to the date originally announced, the government has confirmed that from 6 April 2019 Class 2 NICs are due to be abolished and Class 4 NICs will be changed to give the payer rights to pensions and benefits.

 Profits between £8,164 and £45,000 are subject to Class 4 NICs at a rate of 9%.
 Any excess of profit above £45,000 is subject to Class 4 NICs at the rate of 2%, without any upper limit.
 Class 4 NICs are collected by HMRC and are payable at the same time as the instalments of income tax.